abhijit-mudigonda/abhijit-mudigonda.github.io/content/posts/first.md

 was broken, my website remained online -- I just couldn't change it.
 This was unfortunate, because during this time, I started graduate school, and people actually started looking at my website!
-Also since starting graduate school, I've written several half-finished expository notes.
+Also since starting graduate school, I've tried to regularly give talks at student seminars.
+I usually choose topics that I don't know very much about.
+Because I am overambitious, I consistently underestimate how long it will take me to actually learn these topics.
-This happens in a rather funny way.
-I frequently give talks at student seminars.
-Every time I do so, I try to choose a topic that I don't know very much about.
-Because I am overambitious, I consistently underestimate how long it will take me to actually learn this topic.
-Because I usually don't mind improvising, I have very little sense of urgency when it comes to preparing things.
+Because I usually don't mind improvising, I have very little sense of urgency when it comes to preparing things (apologies to anyone who was at my "Isospectral Manifolds" talk).
 As a result, I almost never finish my notes before the talk happens.
-I also sometimes write down sketches of proofs of interesting results that I hear from Frank or from other students, but don't always finish them.
+I also sometimes write down sketches of proofs of interesting results that I learn from Frank or from other students, and don't always finish them.

 This summer, one of my goals is to flesh out several of the notes that I've left unfinished.